University Engagement Programme

 Behind-the-scenes workshops for researchers

 Behind-the-scenes workshops and daytime events led by Museum staff can be tailored to particular research interests and training needs.
-They are facilitated by the PRM PER Officer and an Assistant Curator with an option to work with a Senior Curator at extra cost.
+They are facilitated by the PRM public engagement team and an Assistant Curator with an option to work with a Senior Curator at extra cost.

 Researchers, research teams and/or a mix of researchers and their stakeholders can gain bespoke access to a specific part of the collection depending on their interests and training needs.